Our Team

 Alexi Almonte

 Alexi Almonte completed a bachelor’s degree in Human Biology at Brown University.
-On the team, Alexi is a research project coordinator.
+On the team, Alexi is a research project director.
 His primary responsibilities are data management and IRB management.
 He is also the program coordinator for Testing 1-2-3, an online testing service created by the Department of Health.
 In his spare time, Alexi plays the accordion.

 Jun Tao